jyx0615/hakka_tales/README.md

-# Hakka Learning App: Tales of Taiwan
+# Hakka Tale App: Tales of Taiwan

 Learn Hakka through famous Taiwanese stories!
 This interactive application helps you explore the rich Hakka language and culture by immersing yourself in beloved Taiwanese tales.

 ## Project Description

-Our Hakka Learning App is an innovative educational tool designed to make learning the Hakka language engaging and accessible.
+Our Hakka Tale App is an innovative educational tool designed to make learning the Hakka language engaging and accessible.
 By leveraging well-known Taiwanese stories, we provide a unique and culturally rich learning experience.

 Key features: